intel/nauta/docs/user-guide/actions/view_exp.md

 **Syntax:** `nctl experiment view [options] EXPERIMENT_NAME`

-Here is an example:
+An example experiment view is shown below.

 `$ nctl experiment view mnist-tb-2-1`

-Following are _example results_ (not all information is show).
+The following are _example results_ (not all information is show).

 ![](images/experiment_view.png)